spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/3-kafka/1-ext-kafka-cluster-cf.md

 ## Prerequisite

-Let's start with preparing the external Kafka cluster credentials.
+We start with preparing the external Kafka cluster credentials.

-Typically, a series of Kafka brokers, collectively are referred to as a Kafka cluster.
+Typically, a series of Kafka brokers is collectively referred to as a Kafka cluster.
-The brokers individually can be reached through its external IP addresses or a well-defined DNS route could be available to use as well.
+Each brokers can be reached individually through its external IP address or through a well-defined DNS route (if one has been made available).

-For this walk-through, though, we will stick to a simpler setup of 3-broker cluster with their DNS addresses being `foo0.broker.foo`, `foo1.broker.foo`, and `foo2.broker.foo`.
-The default port of the brokers is `9092`.
+For this walk-through, we stick to a simpler setup of a three-broker cluster with their DNS addresses being `foo0.broker.foo`, `foo1.broker.foo`, and `foo2.broker.foo`.
+The default port of each broker is `9092`.

-If the cluster is secured, depending on the security option in use at the broker, different properties are expected to be supplied for when applications attempt to connect to the external cluster.
+If the cluster is secured, depending on the security option in use at the broker, different properties are expected to be supplied when applications attempt to connect to the external cluster.
-Again, for simplicity, we will use Kafka's [JAAS](https://en.wikipedia.org/wiki/Java_Authentication_and_Authorization_Service) set up of `PlainLoginModule` with username as `test` and password as `bestest`.
+Again, for simplicity, we use Kafka's [JAAS](https://en.wikipedia.org/wiki/Java_Authentication_and_Authorization_Service) set up of `PlainLoginModule` with a username of `test` and a password of `bestest`.

-## User-provided Services vs. Spring Boot Properties
+## User-provided Services versus Spring Boot Properties

 The next question Cloud Foundry developers stumble upon is whether or not to set up Kafka connection as a Cloud Foundry custom user-provided service (CUPS) or simply pass connection credentials as Spring Boot properties.

-In Cloud Foundry, there isn't a [Spring Cloud Connector](https://github.com/spring-cloud/spring-cloud-connectors) or [CF-JavaEnv](https://github.com/pivotal-cf/java-cfenv) support for Kafka, so by service-binding the Kafka CUPS with the application, you _will not_ automatically be able to parse `VCAP_SERVICES` and pass the connection credentials to the applications at runtime.
+Cloud Foundry has no [Spring Cloud Connector](https://github.com/spring-cloud/spring-cloud-connectors) or [CF-JavaEnv](https://github.com/pivotal-cf/java-cfenv) support for Kafka, so, by service-binding the Kafka CUPS with the application, you _can not_ automatically parse `VCAP_SERVICES` and pass the connection credentials to the applications at runtime.
-Even with CUPS in place, it is your responsibility to parse the `VCAP_SERVICES` JSON and pass them as Boot properties, so there's no automation in place for Kafka.
+Even with CUPS in place, it is your responsibility to parse the `VCAP_SERVICES` JSON and pass them as Boot properties, so no automation is in place for Kafka.
-For the curious, you can see an example of CUPS in action in the Spring Cloud Data Flow's [reference guide](https://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#configuration-cloudfoundry-ups).
+For the curious, you can see an example of CUPS in action in the Spring Cloud Data Flow's [Reference Guide](https://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#configuration-cloudfoundry-ups).

-For this walk-through, we will stick to the Spring Boot properties.
+For this walk-through, we stick to the Spring Boot properties.

 ## Standalone Streaming Apps

 The typical Cloud Foundry deployment of an application includes a `manifest.yml` file.
-We will use the `source-sample` source application to highlight the configurations to connect to an external Kafka cluster.
+We use the `source-sample` source application to highlight the configuration needed to connect to an external Kafka cluster:

 ```yaml
 ---